sgra64/cs4bigdata/E_recursion/README.md

     # 2. Split the problem by removing the first number `n1` from the list
     #    leaving `r` as remaining list (sub-problem).
     # 3. Invoke `pset(r)` recursively on the remaining list.
-    # 4. Combine the result.
+    # 4. Combine the result with the first element.
     #
     return res